dipendughosh/programs/mtech_2023/sem-3/ssiot/ass-2/CS6650WEB_HW2_CS23M509/README.md

 ---

 ### Part-B
+  - Simply unzipping and running the notebook from as is should run.
+  - To execute with the provided logs skip running the data generation code part.

 1. **Task 1: Data Generation**
    - The code for data generation is split into two sections:
      - **Section 1:** Defines file paths.
 Run this section if working with provided data without generating new random data.